Phanoptis donahuei

 Phanoptis donahuei is a moth of the family Notodontidae.
 It is found in southern Mexico.
 The length of the forewings is 20–21.5 mm for males and 22.5–24 mm for females.

-Etymology
+The forewing is chocolate or black-brown above and has a glossy violet wash.
+The hindwing is largely transparent, except for a dark brown border around the edges and the brown veins.
+Phanoptis donahuei is known from Mexico and Guatemala.
+It inhabits lowlands at elevations of 100–500 m.

+Taxonomy

-The species name honors Julian P. Donahue, curator emeritus of the entomology department at the Natural History Museum of Los Angeles County.
+Phanoptis donahuei was formally described by the American entomologist James S. Miller in 2008 based on a male collected from the state of Veracruz in Mexico.
+The species is named after Julian P. Donahue, curator emeritus of the entomology department at the Natural History Museum of Los Angeles County.